A Remarkable 86-acre Nature Preserve for All to Enjoy

 The story began in 1986 when Elizabeth and William Van Alen took the bold step of placing a conservation easement on their land at Delchester and Goshen Roads when donating easements was still a new and courageous thing to do.
 While the easement allowed for four house sites on the eighty acres, it precluded outright development of the land in perpetuity.

 Fast forward to 2003, when Janet and John Haas visited the 30 acre portion of the Rushton Woods fronting on Delchester Road and were inspired by its majestic beech, hickory and oak canopy trees (some over 200 years old) and the health of the understory of native shrubs and wildflowers.
 At about the same time, experts from Audubon Pennsylvania had identified the Rushton Woods as a prime stop-over and nesting habitat for the many migratory songbirds that visit it each year, and one of the most critical sites for bird conservation in Audubon’s newly designated Ridley/Crum Important Bird Area.
-Later that year, Janet and John and the Haas Charitable Trusts enabled the acquisition of the thirty-acre Rushton Woods by the National Audubon Society.
+Later that year, Janet and John Haas enabled the acquisition of the thirty-acre Rushton Woods by the National Audubon Society.
 In 2007, National Audubon transferred the woods to the Willistown Conservation Trust with an agreement to eliminate all building rights under the original easement and to ensure that it be preserved and managed as primary woodland habitat forever.

 The next chapter in this conservation story focuses on the remaining critical fifty-acre tract of land that lies between the original thirty-acre Rushton Woods Preserve and Goshen Road.
 This land was also part of the original Van Alen conservation easement and is home to a rich array of natural, scenic and recreational resources and habitat types including mature woodland, wetlands, wooded riparian areas, emerging native grasslands, old hedgerows and an extensive network of established riding trails.
 Additionally, six acres of this parcel has provided the site for the Trust’s popular Community Farm Program and Rushton Farm CSA since 2007.